 You'll gently fold the almond flour mixture into the egg whites with a rubber spatula.
 This is usually where it can all go wrong.
 Getting the sense of when to stop is really a thing that just comes with practice.

-Under mix and your macaroons will be lumpy and cracked when the bake with no feet, over mix, and your macarons, will be flat and won’t have feet, the mark of a well-made macaron.
+Under mix and your macaroons will be lumpy and cracked when they bake with no feet, over mix, and your macarons will be flat since you will technically deflate your egg whites with your vigor!
+And overmixed macarons won't have the feet either.
+The "feet" are the mark of a well-made macaron.

 How Long Do French Macarons Keep?